leostratus/scotlandjs-2014/README.md

 - designers and/or designer-developers can't program as well as pure devs
 - design is just fluff and pictures
-- if one doesn't see a lot of code commit on a designers' github, it must be because they don't code a lot - as opposed to coding on private, proprietary repos which a lot of people do for jobs - addresses the fallacy of assuming that if someone doesn't have a lot of open source, they are somehow inferior as a programmer.. a weird one
+- if one doesn't see a lot of code commits on a designers' github, it must be because they don't code a lot - as opposed to coding on private, proprietary repos which a lot of people do for jobs - addresses the fallacy of assuming that if someone doesn't have a lot of open source, they are somehow inferior as a programmer.. a weird one
 - devops just set up servers, they don't ACTUALLY program
 - anybody who knows how to make something look good is not to be trusted
 - everyone in programming is a dude, so I mean, clearly even Angelina is not a real developer
 - add bias here! there are many.
 I can't think of them all right now

-The talk should be delivered in a deadpan, super serious fashion, with the content being obvious juxtaposition with it's ridiculousness.
+The talk should be delivered in a deadpan, super serious fashion, with the content being obvious juxtaposition with its ridiculousness.
 Notes and slide suggestions in the rough script are inside square brackets.

 By the end, the talk should address the content with something like 'if you think I sound ridiculous, well, this isn't far off from how ridiculous and arrogant you sound like when you say these things'.
 Something like that, perhaps.
 Still figuring out how to land this just right.